epochml/bylaws/title-1/chapter-2.md

 If the Epoch Staff Advisor does grant this approval, the Epoch Staff Advisor will execute the purchase or will contact the neccessary persons to execute the purchase.

+All the above processes shall operate under the appropriate guidelines for IMSA co-curriculars as regulated and monitored by the appropriate IMSA departments (for example: Student Life, the Principal's office, etc.).

 ## Changelog

 1. Adopted: December 27, 2020
 2. Amended: December 30, 2020
+3. Amended: December 14, 2021